Mason & Greenville Rail Trails, NH

 The Mason Rail Road Trail combines with the shorter Greenville Recreational Trail to make a continuous journey through woodland, passing numerous creeks and a couple of ponds.
 Situated in an area of low population, this trail is relatively quiet at most times.
 On this particularly sunny day in May we met a total of three hikers, two horseback riders and one harmless Northern watersnake coiled in the middle of the trail.
 For the record, New Hampshire only has one venomous snake - the timber rattlesnake, which is a protected species and exceedingly rare.

-The North end traces a route along the side of the Souhegan River Valley before ending abruptly at the abutments of the former Greenville Railroad Bridge, a 624 foot long valley-spanning structure of which several abutments still remain standing.
+The North end traces a route along the side of the Souhegan River Valley before ending abruptly at the abutments of the former Greenville Railroad Bridge (link below), a 624 foot long valley-spanning structure of which several abutments still remain standing.
 Reaching the abutment requires walking the last 0.2 miles beyond the Adams Hill Road parking area due to uneven and muddy terrain.

 It's apparent when you reach the Massachusetts state border at the South end of the trail, as the railroad track still sits insitu, as it has since the line was abandoned in 1979.
 Hikers can continue to follow the track in the direction of Townsend as the route is surprisingly not overgrown - possibly thanks to clearance by snowmobilers.
 We haven't mapped this route beyond the gray line shown on our map.